Pingry-DS/josephus-problem-sun/README.md

 # The Josephus Problem
 A famous (albeit morbid) problem from history.
 You may read more about it at: https://en.wikipedia.org/wiki/Josephus_problem

+The starter code for this project is available at: https://github.com/Pingry-DS/Josephus-StarterCode

 ## The easier problem
 Solve the original Josephus problem where each soldier kills the soldier after him.
 Given a number of soldiers in the circle, tell me which soldier survives.